sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/activation.md

 ## Determining the correct language value

 Search this [list of languages](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) to find the value assigned to the `codemirror_mode` key for that language.
-For example, Typescript

 ## Deactivation